Blog Post

 I’ve always known these as capture pages or lead capture pages.

-The marketer encourages clicks to this page by promising a really useful product in return for a sign-up to a newsletter or even a sale.
+The marketer encourages clicks to this page by promising a really useful product in return for signing up for a newsletter or even a sale.

 A capture page has no other links to the main website.
-The user can do one thing only.
+The user can do only one thing.

 There should be no distractions because you do not want the visitor to wander off to look at something else.